Let us start from the beginning – what is TA, or Transactional Analysis?

 Sarah: Well, before you find time to do that, why don’t you start looking anyway?

-Marianna: Yes, but now, with credit crunch happening, it is not really a good time to look for a job.
+Marianna: Yes, but now, with unemployment so high, it is not really a good time to look for a job.

 In the end, Sarah starts feeling irritated and gets angry at Marianna for rejecting her offers to help.
 Marianna, in turn, experiences her Racket feeling of being misunderstood.

 Each of us, in childhood, writes our own life-story.
 This story has a beginning, a middle and an end.
 We write the basic plot before we are even able to talk and then add more details to the story later in childhood.
-Most of the story is complete by the age of 7.
+Our script is almost complete by the age of 7.

 As grown-ups, we are usually no longer aware of our life-story.
 Yet, unconsciously, we follow it meticulously.
 We set up our lives in a way, so we can move towards the final scene we decided upon as infants.